 If coffee’s not your thing, there’s also hot chocolate, a range of tea and wine by the glass/bottle.
 The drinks (except the wine) come in a variety of mismatched items of crockery.
 You have to admire the level of dedication this takes, although I did notice a couple of people with white cups on white saucers (!) and was told by the staff that the mismatched crockery is running out…

 As well as being a coffee spot, Foxcroft & Ginger describes itself (quite accurately) as a laid-back, all-day dining spot.
 I didn’t try the food during my original visits, but since then I’ve become an irregular visitor and have made my way through much of the pizza menu.
-You can see the menus on the Foxcroft & Ginger website and see what I made of it during my visit in January 2015.
+You can see what I made of it during my visit in January 2015.

 However, I’ve saved the best until last.
 The cake!

 Downstairs, in the basement, is a door to the kitchen, where the food is made and the bread baked.
 Most important of all, this is where the cakes come from.
 On my first visit, not knowing any better, I had an orange and almond cube cake, a weird combination, but surprisingly nice.
 However, on my second visit, having been alerted by another blogger, Jammatology, I went for a blueberry and custard muffin.
 I was so impressed that I came back for a third visit when I was promised that there would be rhubarb and custard muffins.
 And there were.

 These are quite possibly the best muffins ever.
 They have real chunks of fruit in them, a liquid custard centre and, best of all, are served warm.
 It’s like a whole pudding in a cake!
 If nothing else, you have to try one.
 Or two.
 Or maybe three…

 See what I made of Foxcroft & Ginger on my return visit in January 2015.

 |3 BERWICK STREET • SOHO • LONDON • W1F 0DR|